 Initial Process: Prior to filing a grievance, youth, parent or legal custodian are encouraged to resolve their concern with the assigned CFS Specialist, the CFS Specialist's Supervisor, the CFS Administrator and/or the Service Area Administrator.

 - Actions of Guardian ad Litem (GAL), Court Appointed Special Advocates (CASA), the Office of Probation Administration, judges or any other person not employed by the Department.

 File a Grievance

 DCFS staff work hard to ensure that children served by our Division are safe, achieve permanency, experience educational success and that their physical and emotional needs are met.
-DCFS understands that there may be occasions where youth, family members or involved stakeholders may have concerns that are not able to be satisfactorily resolved by the worker, supervisor or local administrator.
+DCFS understands that there may be occasions where youth or parents may have concerns that are not satisfactorily resolved by the worker, supervisor or local administrator.
 These concerns are important to us and we will make every effort to resolve these concerns through the grievance protocol.

-If you have completed the initial process of trying to resolve your concern through informal discussions and you continue to be dissatisfied with the outcome, please fill out the Grievance Form to file a formal grievance.
+If you have completed the initial process of trying to resolve your concern through the local office and you continue to be dissatisfied with the outcome, please fill out the Grievance Form to file a formal grievance.

 - Sign the form;